-Funding opportunities include reducing operating cost, responding to changes in the state's locally-operated transit systems (LOTS) funding formula, and balancing service between WMATA and DPW&T to maximize funding.
+Funding opportunities include reducing operating cost, responding to changes in the state's locally-operated transit systems (LOTS) funding formula, and balancing service between WMATA and DPW&T to maximize opportunities include recruiting and retaining more bus drivers and mechanics.
+We also want to improve their quality of life and professional development opportunities.